ripan/flasktutorial/README.md

 $ (.venv) python app.py
 ```

 This server will start on port 5000 by default.
-You can change the port in `app.py`